 This recipe has pepper as the main ingredient, with curry leaves and sesame seeds to offset the heat of pepper.
-The aromatic flavor of curry leaves, the mild nutty taste of sesame seeds and the sharp flavor of pepper blend into the rice giving it an irresistible authentic flavor.
+The aromatic flavour of curry leaves, the mild nutty taste of sesame seeds and the sharp flavour of pepper blend into the rice giving it an irresistible authentic flavour.

 Ancient Sanskrit texts from more than 3000 years ago mention black pepper, with Ayurveda advocating its importance as a spice with powerful healing properties.
 It is used in treatment of ailments of stomach and throat.
 It has anti-aging and digestive properties and is a detoxifier.
 One of the best home remedies for cold and flu is drinking tea made of pepper corns and ginger.
 Oil of pepper is used to clear the head, great for massaging aching muscles and for treating poor circulation.

 Because of a blackout the photo was taken by candle light.
 The colour might be a bit off, but the taste was not.